Chromatic-Vision/cubescramble-rewrite/README.md

 # cubescramble-rewrite
-Python based speedcubing (currenty only for clock) trainer software.
+Python based speedcubing (currenty only for clock and pyraminx) trainer software.

 Created in python `3.10.4`
 with pygame `2.1.2` (`SDL 2.0.18`), sounddevice `0.4.6`, numpy `1.22.3` and requests `2.28.1`